 You would need to create a final project to showcase your skills learnt in lab and knowledge acquired from the lectures.
-You can choose topic of your own interest.
+You can choose topic of your own interest and collect data to create a working spatial database.
 Deliverable will include a proposal, a presentation, and a report.
+More information will be provided later via carmen.